Netdata Cloud receives information about active alarms on individual nodes in your infrastructure and updates the Cloud UI based those status changes.

 When you click on the Go to chart button, the Cloud interface switches to that node's dashboard and auto-scrolls to the relevant chart.
 You can then use the real-time metrics in that chart, and the node's hundreds of other charts, to begin the process of troubleshooting the root cause and determining the best fix.

 Netdata Cloud uses each node's health and alarm configuration to enrich the Alarms panel and change states.
 Every node comes with hundreds of pre-configured alarms that have been tested by Netdata's community of DevOps engineers and SREs, but you may want to customize existing alarms or create new ones entirely.

-Read our health monitoring quickstart to learn how to tweak existing alarms or create new triggers based on the specific needs of your infrastructure.
+Read our doc on health alarms to learn how to tweak existing alarms or create new health entities based on the specific needs of your infrastructure.
 By taking charge of alarm configuration, you'll ensure Netdata Cloud always delivers the most relevant alarms about the well-being of your nodes.